-Search This Charm allows you to locate items on your computer.
-It can help you find apps, documents, photos, and your favorite music.
-Share This Charm allows you to share music and photos with your favorite social Web sites.
+Search This Charm allows you to search your computer (apps, settings and files), the web, or within an app.
+Share This Charm allows you to share items (links, photos, and more).
 Start This Charm takes you to the Start screen or, if already on the Start screen, returns you to your last app.
-Devices This Charm allows you to manage your hardware devices.
-Settings This Charm allows you to manage your system settings.
+Devices This Charm allows you to manage your hardware.
+Settings This Charm allows you to access your computer's settings (volume, brightness, connecting to the internet, and more).
+Share Start Devices